 In addition to amenity values, trees assist with:

-- Traffic management by constraining lateral vision - Identifying traffic control measures such as traffic islands
+- Traffic management by constraining lateral vision - Identifying traffic control measures such as traffic islands the safety of road and footpath users.

 Trees will not be allowed to compromise the safety of road or footpath users.